Indian Airlines Flight 171: Cause

 A fatigue crack in the tenth stage compressor disc caused a power plant failure which was followed by the bursting of the compressor casing and the cutting of fuel lines that spanned the structure.
 This caused an intense in-flight fire in the engine bay.
 It is believed the fire consumed the Caravelle's supply of hydraulic fluid and this was the cause of the aircraft going out of control.

-Passengers

-Indian actress Rani Chandra died in the accident.
-Indian actor Jeetendra had planned to board the airliner but cancelled.
-The actor said that because it was Karwa Chauth, his wife asked him to delay his trip, but Jeetendra decided to head to the airport anyway.
-After reaching the airport, he realised that the flight was late and decided to go back home to help his wife break her fast.
-Subsequently, his wife didn't allow him to return to the airport, and hours later he found out that the plane he was supposed to travel in had burst into flames mid-air.